Persuading the People: Presidential Campaigns

 Star Power: Celebrities Endorse Their Candidates

 Democrat Barack Obama’s 2008 campaign gained a huge publicity boost when cultural icon Oprah Winfrey freely pledged her support and pleaded with other Americans on national TV to vote for him.
 Although this was the first campaign endorsement ever offered by Winfrey, in every campaign cycle since 1920 Americans have witnessed an endless stream of celebrities contribute their time and talents to generate excitement and votes for candidates.
-In 2016 the candidates continue to seek out celebrity endorsements.
-Republican candidate Ben Carson enjoyed the support of rapper Kid Rock, and his opponent Donald J. Trump boasts the endorsements of actor Gary Busey and professional wrestler Hulk Hogan.
+In 2016 the candidates continued to seek out celebrity endorsements.
+Republican candidate Ben Carson enjoyed the support of rapper Kid Rock, and his opponent Donald J. Trump boasted the endorsements of actor Gary Busey and professional wrestler Hulk Hogan.
 Republican contender Ted Cruz was supported by playwright David Mamet and actor James Woods.
-Popular music icon Katy Perry has entertained and rallied audiences for Democrat Hillary Clinton, including at the Democratic National Convention.
+Popular music icon Katy Perry entertained and rallied audiences for Democrat Hillary Clinton, including at the Democratic National Convention.

 The practice of recruiting celebrities to endorse a campaign was first envisioned by Florence Harding.
 Florence was the first spouse of a presidential hopeful to play a significant role in a campaign, and it was her idea to recruit popular movie stars and celebrities to endorse her husband Warren Harding’s campaign.
 The Hardings executed a front-porch campaign, and to help attract crowds Florence engaged movie stars and celebrities, including singer and movie star Al Jolson, to stop by and visit their front porch in Marion, Ohio.
 News photographers often snapped pictures of the Hardings standing side by side with the celebrities, providing additional free publicity.

 Candidates are also eager to attract endorsements outside of Hollywood.
 Testimonials from business tycoons, popular politicians, military leaders, and even newspapers, unions, and other widely supported organizations help to solidify a candidate’s message and credentials within different constituencies.
 High profile leaders who believe strongly in a candidate’s message may also choose to work as a surrogate and speak on the candidate’s behalf.
 In 2016 Republican candidate Jeb Bush was supported by a range of veteran surrogates (including General Keith Alexander, Lieutenant General John Blount, and Illinois congressman and Iraq war veteran Adam Kinzinger), all of whom stumped for Bush in the early voting states to emphasize his national security policy.
 On the eve of the Iowa caucuses, of the 11 remaining Republican candidates, Bush enjoyed the greatest endorsement support in Congress, followed by Marco Rubio, and Chris Christie.
-And despite Donald Trump’s rise to the Republican nomination, endorsements of his campaign by current and previous federal officials remain remarkably low when compared to the endorsements bestowed upon Democratic nominee Hillary Clinton.
+And despite Donald Trump’s rise to the Republican nomination, endorsements of his campaign by current and previous federal officials were remarkably low when compared to the endorsements bestowed upon Democratic nominee Hillary Clinton.

 Technology Revolutionizes Communication and Campaigns